Monday, January 19, 2026

 Alone in thought, the Snow Elf rocks

-Before a meager fire.
+Before a crackling fire.

 With blanket cover, lap to socks